-Following a massive $280 million overhaul, Chicago’s Red Line 95th Street Station has unveiled a “first of its kind” performance space at the new bus and train station that comes paired with its very own radio station and DJ booth.
+Following a massive $280 million overhaul, Chicago’s Red Line 95th Street Station has unveiled a “first of its kind” performance space at the new bus and train station that comes paired with its very own radio station and DJ booth, according to 5 Mag.

 Chicago-based artist and community activist Theaster Gates has partnered with the Chicago Transit Authority (CTA) to create the new radio station, An Extended Song of Our People (AESOP).
 Housed in the transit building's north terminal, the broadcast will showcase live mixes and oral histories from local artists and residents.